-Classics of Pop Art, Gerhard Richter and Georg Baselitz, Graffiti Art and Leipzig School: all their life Peter and Irene Ludwig carried together an unforgettable collection of outstanding works of the American and European art since the beginning of the 1960s.
-Until this day donations and permanent loans from their collection are housed in more than 20 museums across the world.
-The actual origin of this unique collection is the Ludwig Forum in Aachen, where the industrialist couple lived and where they owned and directed one of the largest German confectionary factories.
-Located in the Ludwig Forum Aachen are 3000 art works of their collection.
+Classics of Pop Art, Gerhard Richter and Georg Baselitz, graffiti painting and the Leipzig School: throughout their lives, Peter and Irene Ludwig have amassed an incomparable collection of outstanding works since the early 1960s.
+Donations and permanent loans from their collection are now housed in more than 20 museums worldwide.
+The home of this unique collection, however, is the Ludwig Forum für Internationale Kunst in Aachen, where the industrialist couple lived and from where they directed one of the largest chocolate and confectionery production operations in the former Federal Republic.
+The Ludwig Forum Aachen houses some 3,000 works from the collection.

-Since the beginning of the 1970s the Ludwigs expanded their collecting activities to the GDR and Eastern Europe.
-Art works from the “Eastern Bloc” were often only available as whole groups and the state partially had a say in the choice of works.
-Thus, historically relevant paintings stand alongside works by Ilja Kabakov and Erik Bulatov.
-Since 1983 the purchases from the USSR were followed by Bulgaria, Romania and Hungary.
-Along these lines, early works by Nedko Solakov and Dan Perjovschi found their way into the collection.
-Later Cuba and China stirred the collectors’ interest.
-Especially Chinese and Cuban art are focal points of the Ludwig Forum Aachen.
+Beginning in the early 1970s, the Ludwigs expanded their collecting activities into the GDR and Eastern Europe.
+Works from the “Eastern Bloc” could often only be acquired in groups, and the state sometimes had a say in the selection of works.
+Thus, historically relevant paintings are lined up with works by Ilya Kabakov and Erik Bulatov.
+Purchases in the USSR have been followed since 1983 by Bulgaria, Romania, and Hungary.
+Early works by Nedko Solakov and Dan Perjovschi thus entered the collection.
+Later, China and Cuba attracted the attention of collectors.
+Chinese and Cuban art in particular are focal points at the Ludwig Forum in Aachen.

 In addition to the works from the Ludwig Collection, the museum’s holdings include a number of works from municipal collections.
 These include, for example, around 300 top-class video works by Bruce Nauman, Richard Serra, Laurie Anderson, Joan Jonas and Nam June Paik.